Jarrett Allen

 Jarrett Allen (born April 21, 1998) is an American professional basketball player for the Cleveland Cavaliers of the National Basketball Association (NBA).
 He played college basketball for the Texas Longhorns and was selected 22nd overall by the Brooklyn Nets in the 2017 NBA draft.
-In January 2021, he was traded to the Cleveland Cavaliers as part of the four-team blockbuster James Harden trade.
+In January 2021, he was traded to the Cleveland Cavaliers as part of a four-team blockbuster James Harden trade.
 In February 2022, Allen was named to his first NBA All-Star Game.

+Allen has the highest offensive rating (130.1) of any player in NBA history (minimum 15,000 minutes played).

 Early life

-Born in San Diego, Allen attended Walsh Middle School in Round Rock Texas, which feeds into Round Rock High School in Round Rock, Texas for his freshman year of high school.
+Born in San Diego, California, Allen attended Walsh Middle School in Round Rock, Texas, which feeds into Round Rock High School, for his freshman year of high school.
 He then transferred to St. Stephen's Episcopal School in Austin, Texas for his final three years and went on to win two SPC championships.
 He played in the 2016 McDonald's All-American Boys Game.
 He committed to the University of Texas at Austin to play college basketball.

-Allen was rated as a five-star recruit and ranked no. 15 overall player in the Class of 2016.
+Allen was rated as a five-star recruit and ranked No. 15 overall player in the Class of 2016.

 College career

 As a freshman at the University of Texas, Allen averaged 13.4 points and 8.4 rebounds per game.
-However, Texas finished a disappointing 11–22.
+However, Texas finished with a disappointing 11–22 record.
 His best game was a 22-point, 19-rebound performance in a 12-point loss to Kansas.
-After the season, he entered the 2017 NBA draft but did not initially hire an agent before deciding to forgo his remaining three years of collegiate eligibility.
+After the season, he entered the 2017 NBA draft but did not initially hire an agent before deciding to forgo his remaining three years of college eligibility.

 Professional career

 Brooklyn Nets (2017–2021)

 Allen was selected with the 22nd overall pick in the 2017 NBA draft by the Brooklyn Nets, and signed his rookie scale deal with the Nets on July 20.
-He was 19 years 182 days when he made his NBA debut on October 20, becoming the second-youngest player ever to set foot on court for the Nets, just behind Derrick Favors.
-He finished the game with nine points on 3-for-3 shooting, two rebounds, and one block.
+He was 19 years and 182 days old when he made his NBA debut on October 20, becoming the second-youngest player ever to set foot on the court for the Nets, just behind Derrick Favors.
+He finished the game with nine points on 3-for-3 shooting, two rebounds and one block.
 On January 25, 2018, Allen joined the starting lineup for the first time and recorded a career-high 16 points and 12 rebounds in a 116–108 win over the Philadelphia 76ers.
 On February 2, in a game against the Los Angeles Lakers, Allen scored a career-high 20 points, as well as five rebounds and one block.
 On February 7, he grabbed a career-high 14 rebounds and scored 13 points in a 115–106 loss to the Detroit Pistons.
-On March 21, 2018, Allen recorded four blocks, which matched his career-high, as well as six rebounds, and nine points in a 111–105 loss to the Charlotte Hornets.
+On March 21, 2018, Allen recorded four blocks, which matched his career high, as well as six rebounds and nine points in a 111–105 loss to the Charlotte Hornets.
 On April 5, he got a career-high five blocks in a 119–111 victory over the Milwaukee Bucks.